mirkosisko-dev/profico-task-pages/README.md

 # Profico task

-The task was to create a simple frontend app which communicated with an external API and displays the requested data.
+The task was to create a simple frontend app which communicates with an external API and displays the requested data.

 ## Description